-L-carnitine, an amino acid reportedly taken by marathon runners to enhance athletic performance, may increase energy available to the heart muscle cells by supporting free fatty acid metabolism.
+L-carnitine, an amino acid reportedly taken by marathon runners to enhance athletic performance, may increase energy available to the heart muscle cells of congestive heart failure patients by supporting free fatty acid metabolism.
 Aim for 500 mg twice daily.

 L-arginine is another amino acid.
 It improves blood flow to the heart by stimulating endothelial cell releasing factor (ECRF), thereby inhibiting a chain of complex reactions that might otherwise cause plaque to form in the arteries and stifle blood flow to the heart.
 Use 2–4 grams before bedtime.